cse110-sp21-group31/cse110-sp21-group31/specs/pitch/pitch_document.md

 - Due to the pandemic, school is online
     - Screen time is 6-7 hours
 - Technology and software:
-    - Mainly uses Laptop, Phone, and Tablet
+    - Mainly uses Laptop and Tablet for classes
+    - Phone for social media
     - Uses Chrome, Canvas, and Google Drive

 ### Lisa